patrickwehbe/react-redux-template/README.md

 ![build](https://github.com/kenessajr/react-with-actions/workflows/build/badge.svg?branch=master)

-In this tutorial, you will learn how to set up a continuous delivery of a React app using tools like [Docker](https://www.docker.com/) and [Github Actions](https://github.com/features/actions).
-We will use an Ubuntu (18.04 LTS) droplet on [DigitalOcean](https://www.digitalocean.com/) to host our app.
+This template provides you with a complete set up of a continuous delivery of a React app using tools like [Docker](https://www.docker.com/) and [Github Actions](https://github.com/features/actions).
+We will use an Ubuntu (18.04 LTS) droplet on [DigitalOcean](https://www.digitalocean.com/) to host our app or Vercel.

 ## Prerequisites

-Here are the prerequisites required for this tutorial.
+Here are the prerequisites required.

 -   A Github account [Github](https://github.com/)
 -   A [Docker Droplet](https://marketplace.digitalocean.com/apps/docker) (Ubuntu 18.04 LTS) on DigitalOcean.